Victorious Boxers: Revolution

-Victorious Boxers: Revolution, known as Hajime no Ippo: Revolution (はじめの一歩 REVOLUTION) in Japan and Victorious Boxers: Challenge in PAL regions, is a Japanese-developed boxing video game developed by AQ Interactive for the Wii.
-The game is based on the manga and anime series, Hajime no Ippo.
+Victorious Boxers: Revolution, known as Hajime no Ippo: Revolution (はじめの一歩 REVOLUTION) in Japan and Victorious Boxers: Challenge in PAL regions, is a boxing video game developed by Grandprix and Cavia and published by AQ Interactive for the Wii.
+The game is based on George Morikawa's manga series Hajime no Ippo.
 Players are able to use the Wii controller to mimic boxing moves and knock out the opponent.
-The game was released in Japan on June 21, 2007 and in North America on October 16, 2007.
+The game was released in Japan on June 21, 2007 and in North America on October 23, 2007.

 Gameplay

 The gameplay in Victorious Boxers: Revolution features arcade style boxing with 3D character models fighting each other within a boxing ring.
 The player controls the character via a third person view with the camera behind the transparent character.
 Players are able to execute offensive moves like jabs, straights, hooks, and uppercuts.
 Defensive moves ducking and swaying are also available.
 In between rounds, the game displays the number of punches that have landed.
 Unlike the previous Victorious Boxers games, Revolutions features a head ups display for the time and damage.
 The damage meter is also used to charge up special attacks.
 The game has three different modes of gameplay; a story mode, a sparring mode, and a tutorial mode.
 Revolutions also features three difficulty settings.